Online clinic on skin conditions 2016

 British Skin Foundation

-British Skin Foundation (BSF) is the only UK charity dedicated to skin disease research.
-With more than 8 million people in the UK suffering with some form of skin disease; the BSF aims to fund the research that is vital for a better understanding of the numerous conditions that blight the lives of so many.
-Since its inception the British Skin Foundation has funded more than 250 research projects with a total value of over 8 Million pounds.
+The British Skin Foundation is the only UK charity dedicated to raising funds for skin disease and skin cancer research.
+This year the British Skin Foundation turns 20 years old, giving out more than £10 million in grants to over 300 research projects since 1996.
 As well as supporting research into diseases such as eczema, psoriasis and skin cancer, cases of which are unfortunately all too common; the BSF are also looking to find better treatments and eventual cures for conditions that may be less familiar such as vitiligo, ichthyosis and alopecia.

 Skin Deep Behind the Mask (SDBM) is a not for profit organisation dedicated to supporting sufferers of all types of skin diseases by helping to manage their condition and symptoms.
 It also aims to inform and raise awareness of the difficulties skin disease patients face and the impact it can have on their families and loved ones.